-Most travelers find accommodation in Ipanema, Copacabana, or in Leblon, taking advantage of the close proximity to the famous beaches.
+Most travelers find accommodation in Ipanema, Copacabana, or in Leblon, taking advantage of the close proximity to the famous beaches of Rio de Janeiro.
 Copacabana and Ipanema are the more expensive areas, while Leblon will be a bit easier on the wallet.

 Santa Teresa is another popular area to stay in, especially with young backpackers looking to be based close to the nightlife in Lapa.
 Before you decide, take a quick tour of Rio’s neighbourhoods to determine which one will suit you best.

 Stay in a Favela in Rio de Janeiro

 Don’t be afraid to look outside the norm and experience life in one of the favelas.
 We spent a night in Rocinha, Rio de Janeiro’s largest favela and were fascinated by how much we learned about the day to day life of the locals during our stay.
 It was an experience that definitely beat the highly touristy activity of “taking a tour of the favela” and the hotel was the cheapest we could find anywhere in Rio.